evanman83/OURS-project/README.md

 ## IMPROVEMENTS TO MAKE

-- Use a faster Raspberry Pi with more RAM
+- Use a faster Raspberry Pi with more RAM, or another SBC, or the super small RPi 4 Compute Module
 - Use a capacitative touch screen, not resistive touch
 - A bigger screen would be nice
 - Eliminate audio whining / cracking (I think this is an RPi 3 problem, or audio amp needs isolation)